-4) Sustainability Committee and Internal Control Committee
+4) Sustainability Committee

 The Company has systemized its social and environment initiatives as sustainability promotion activities and is expanding them throughout the Group.
-In order to promote these activities, the Sustainability Committee (headed by the president) has been established.
+In order to promote these activities, the Sustainability Committee has been established.
+The Sustainability Committee is comprised of the President, the executive officer in charge of the Corporate Planning Department, and others, and may be attended by the Chairman of the Board, outside directors, and Audit & Supervisory Board members.
 7 Sustainability Subcommittees and 4 Management System Working Groups have also been established under the Sustainability Committee, and the Company has also established the Corporate Value Enhancement Strategic Committee, DX Promotion Committee, and Carbon Neutral Promotion Committee.